AstroBrandt/ALeCS/README.md

 - Claire Vallance, Professor, University of Oxford, United Kingdom
 - Stefan Vogt-Geisse, Professor, Universidad de Concepción, Chile

 The ALeCS database is an ongoing live project and open to community involvement.
 If you wish to get involved in this work, please feel free to send the PI an email.
-We have a broad interst in expanding the database to include a wide range of physical and energetic chemical processes relevant for astrochemical modeling.
+We have a broad interest in expanding the database to include a wide range of physical and energetic chemical processes relevant for astrochemical modeling.

 ## Citing the database
 We strongly believe that astrophysical and astrochemical modeling should cite the intrinsic data that goes into the chemical networks and model.
 If you use the data within this database, we request that you cite the database as